 F.I.R.E. vs. Traditional Retirement

-F.I.R.E. and traditional retirement both aim to help people figure out when they can retire, but they have major differences.
+F.I.R.E. and traditional retirement both aim to help people figure out when they can retire, but there are major differences between the two.

 Retiring Early

-Given the challenge of saving enough for retirement even by age 60 or 70, what kinds of lengths do the advocates of the F.I.R.E. movement go to?
+Given the challenge many people have of saving enough for retirement even by age 60 or 70, what kinds of lengths do the advocates of the F.I.R.E. movement go to?

 Some early retirees blog about their experiences and offer tips to help others follow in their footsteps.
 For instance, Mr. Money Mustache is a prominent figure in the F.I.R.E. community, and advocates achieving financial freedom through, in his words, “badassity.”

-Of course, the basic premise of making financial freedom a reality is simple on its face: spend (much) less money than you make in order to accumulate a substantial balance of savings.
+Of course, the basic premise of making financial freedom a reality is simple in theory: spend (much) less money than you make in order to accumulate a substantial balance of savings.

 Investing those savings can potentially make the process more attainable by providing, in the best-case scenario, an ongoing passive income stream.
 However, many people who achieve F.I.R.E. are able to do so in part because of generational wealth or special circumstances that aren’t guaranteed.